 Delicate hand-painted animals from Oaxaca lead little ones through a bilingual alphabet.

-works at Teachers College, Columbia University in New York City.
-She is the co-author with Pegi Deitz Shea of Ten Mice for Tet (Chronicle Books, 2003), a book inspired by the Vietnamese embroidery she saw while working in international relief in Hanoi, Vietnam.
+Cynthia Weill is director of the Center for Children's Literature at the Bank Street College of Education in New York City.
+She is the author of the successful First Concepts in Mexican Folk Art series.
 She is trained as an art historian and studies the process of folk artisans around the world.

 K. B. Basseches is an artist, photographer, and art educator.
 She was an assistant professor at Virginia Commonwealth University in the Department of Art Education, and served as a staff photographer at the Smithsonian Institution in the Portrait Gallery in Washington, DC.
 Basseches has exhibited throughout the mid-Atlantic region and in the Los Angeles area.
 She lives in Richmond, Virginia, with her young son and husband.